At the Saint Ouen Flea Market: Shopping in Paris With a Personal Guide

 Inside Marc Maison

-Katie began our tour of the space with a stop at an exceptional Louis XVI style Carrara marble fireplace which once resided in the iconic Hôtel de Crillon.
+Katie began our tour of the space with a stop at an exceptional Louis XVI style Carrara marble fireplace that once resided in the iconic Hôtel de Crillon.
 Then, after slowly taking in each magnificent piece surrounding us, we followed Katie toward the back corner of the room and down a small and rather mysterious appearing staircase.
 After turning the corner and descending down the second half of the stairs rows and rows of fireplaces revealed themselves.
 White painted brick cellar walls opened to a long underground corridor of fireplace surrounds.
 Katie prompted us to explore and be sure to check in each of the small adjoining side rooms!
 We picked our favorites as we dreamt of the rooms they could serve as focal in.

 If you are looking for magnificent antique fireplace surrounds Marc Maison is a must!